dart-lang/site-www/src/_articles/libraries/creating-streams.md

 This function returns a `Stream`.
 When that stream is listened to, the body starts running.
 It repeatedly delays for the requested interval and then yields the next number.
-If the count parameter is omitted, there is no stop-condition on the loop, so the stream will output increasingly larger numbers forever - or until the listener cancels its subscription.
+If the `count` parameter is omitted, there is no stop condition on the loop, so the stream outputs increasingly larger numbers forever - or until the listener cancels its subscription.

 When the listener cancels